CoalTrain1618/Milestone_P1/README.md

 Both tests yielded no errors.

-## Light house testing for performance scores
+## Lighthouse testing for performance scores

 I used Lighthouse testing for performance tests, checking that the site runs smoothly on both desktop and mobile.
 As expected, mobile results are slightly lower.